n39712224/MarketHubPro/replit.md

-# MarketHub - E-commerce Listing Management Platform
+# MarketHub - Private Sales Platform

 ## Overview

-MarketHub is a private-sales-only platform focused exclusively on email invitations and Facebook connections.
-This platform allows users to create private sales listings and invite specific people via email, with optional Facebook network integration.
-The platform features shipping cost functionality, image uploads, and a beautiful modern interface that avoids resembling traditional marketplace designs like eBay.
-The platform is designed for private sales only - no public marketplace features.
+MarketHub is a simplified private sales platform.
+Users can create private sale listings with a single "Create Private Sale" button that requires authentication.
+The platform focuses exclusively on private sales functionality with clean, modern interface design.

 ## System Architecture